Skip to Main Content

 Excerpts from books owned by the library can be scanned and placed on electronic reserves under the following conditions:

-All scans of personal copies of items submitted by instructors must include the complete bibliographic information of the title in question, and should include a copyright information statement (go to Copyright Restrictions Cover Page for a PDF copy that can be attached to existing PDF scans).
+- All scans of personal copies of items submitted by instructors must include the complete bibliographic information of the title in question, and should include a copyright information statement below (a PDF copy that can be attached to existing PDF scans).
 Bibliographic information can be included either as a scan of front and back of the title page, or a citation including the title, author, publisher, publication date, and edition information.

 Journal Articles for Electronic Reserves